HSE is looking for Clinical Staff for Covid-19 vaccination teams in Longford

 The HSE Midlands Louth Meath Community Health Organisation is looking for Clinical Staff for Covid-19 vaccination teams in Longford and other areas of the Midlands.

-An advert was posted on Indeed on Saturday looking for staff to work in Community Vaccination Clinics on a fixed term contract with interviews to take place in February.
+An ad was posted on Indeed on Saturday looking for staff to work in Community Vaccination Clinics on a fixed term contract with interviews to take place in February.

 The area covered is Laois, Longford, Louth, Meath, Offaly and Westmeath.